dntoll/1DT902-introducerande-projekt/assignments/Project.md

 Presentation
  * Ok --- Students participated in presentation
  * Good --- Students are all active during the presentation.
 Presentation is prepared.
- * Excellent --- Presentation showcases the project in a nice way.
+ * Excellent --- Presentation showcases the project in a nice way, well rehearsed.
 Timelimits are respected.